orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

       "Database" : "orthanc",
       "Username" : "orthanc",
       "Password" : "orthanc",
-      "EnableSsl" : false     // New in version 3.0
+      "EnableSsl" : false,               // New in release 3.0
+      "MaximumConnectionRetries" : 10,   // New in release 3.0
+      "ConnectionRetryInterval" : 5,     // New in release 3.0
+      "IndexConnectionsCount" : 1        // New in release 4.0
     },
     "Plugins" : [
       "/home/user/orthanc-databases/BuildPostgreSQL/libOrthancPostgreSQLIndex.so",